iqtree/iqtree.github.io/doc/AliSim.md

     iqtree2 --alisim alignment -m JC -t tree.nwk -gz

-This will compress the output file but it could take a longer running time.
+This will compress the output file, but it could take a longer running time.

 Simulating insertions and deletions (Indels)
 -----------------------------------

-Alisim can also simulate insertions and deletions, for example:
+AliSim can also simulate insertions and deletions, for example:

     iqtree2 --alisim alignment_indel -m JC -t tree.nwk --indel 0.1,0.05

 `--indel` option specifies the insertion and deletion rates (separated by a comma) relative to the substitution rates.
-Here, it means that on average we have 10 insertion and 5 deletion events per every 100 substitution events.
-By default, AliSim assumes that the size of indels follow a gemeometric distribution with mean of 2 and variance of ±2.
+Here, it means that, on average, we have 10 insertion and 5 deletion events per every 100 substitution events.
+By default, AliSim assumes that the size of indels follows a geometric distribution with a mean of 2 and a variance of ±2.
 If wanting to change this distribution, one can use `--indel-size` option:

     iqtree2 --alisim alignment_indel_size -m JC -t tree.nwk --indel 0.1,0.05 --indel-size GEO{5/3},GEO{4/2}